 - The H-SMF transfers NAS SM information which the V-SMF does not need to interpret, in one container towards the V-SMF;

 - The V-SMF appends unknown NAS SM information received in the N16 container at the end of the NAS SM message it sends to the UE.

+If the UE is in CM-IDLE state, the UE performs the Registration procedure or the Service Request procedure and enters CM-CONNECTED state prior to initiating a PDU Session Establishment procedure, PDU Session Modification procedure, or a PDU Session Release procedure.